 This Oberon Class boat was built by the Scott Shipbuilding and Engineering Company in Greenock, Scotland.
 HMAS Ovens is 89.9 metres with a submerged speed more than 15 knots.
 Her mottto was 'Silence is Golden' and she was launched at Greenock on 4 December 1967, commissioned on 18 April 1969 when she began her maiden voyage to Australia arriving in Sydney on 17 October 1969.

 HMAS Ovens was decommissioned in Western Australia on 1 December 1995.
 During her 26 year life she travelled over of 410,000 nautical miles.

 CLOSED: Christmas Day, Boxing Day, New Years Day, Good Friday, Easter Monday & Anzac Day.

-Tour Information: This tour involves strenuous activites such as walking up and down flights of scaffold stairs, stepping over bulkheads, manoeuvring through confined spaces, bending through narrow hatchways and climbing up and down steeply inclined ladders so you must be able to manage this to participate.
+Tour Information: This tour involves strenuous activity, such as climbing flights of scaffold stairs, stepping over bulkheads, manoeuvring through confined spaces, bending through narrow hatchways and climbing up and down steeply inclined ladders so you must be able to manage this to participate.
+Highly Recommended Tour.

 We loved our visit to the HMAS Ovens Submarine.
 Our tour guide was energetic, enthusiastic and knowledgeable.